-Odds and Evens – students draw dominoes from their stack, draw the picture, determine the total, and then decide if the total is odd or even.
+Students draw dominoes from their stack, draw the picture, determine the total, and then decide if the total is odd or even.

-Fact Families – this one helps students practice the relationship between addition and subtraction.
+This activity helps students practice the relationship between addition and subtraction.
 Students draw a domino and then write the addition and subtraction number sentences to show the family.
 For my top kids, I make sure I toss in the dominoes with a zero on one side and the doubles facts because inevitably, they really have to slow down and think about the subtraction facts with these ones!

-Line-Up – this activity focuses on ordering numbers from largest to smallest.
+This activity focuses on ordering numbers from largest to smallest.
 Students select dominoes from their pile.
 After drawing the pictures and determining the total of each domino, students put them in order.

-There are also two types of practice pages (8 pages total):
+There are also two types of practice pages (8 pages total).
 On the True or False pages, students help determine if the math has been done correctly.

 I have included four different versions of each.
 You can use them for a pre/post assessment, as daily practice, or to ensure students are doing their own work and not using their neighbor’s brain.